callmidrey/Project-4--Group-3/README.md

 - Result Page: When the form is submitted to the database, the data is taken from the database and tested against the model nad displays the results.

-# Results and Discussion
-- Presentation of the model evaluation results.
-- Interpretation of feature importance.
-- Discussion on the model's performance and limitations.
-- Insights derived from the analysis.

-# Conclusion
-- Summary of key findings.
-- Recommendations for future work.
-- Conclusion remarks.

 # References
-- Citation of datasets, libraries, and resources used.
 Data Source: https://www.kaggle.com/c/home-credit-default-risk/data